ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 ## Gameplay

 <!-- Claude isn't good with ideation, not too novel -->
 <!-- but really good at mechanics and balancing -->

 ## Programming

+Language models have been really good at coding tasks recently, and I'd like to think that this is where Claude helped the most.
+When I started learni

 <!-- really good at programming -->
 <!-- i'm also rusty at Godot: version changed from 3 -> 4, learning new techniques and patterns. not even proud of my own Godot code -->